hiralaubergine/devops-test/readme.md

 npm start
 The backend runs on: http://localhost:5000

-🔧 Task Instructions
-You are required to perform the following DevOps tasks:

-🐳 Dockerization

-Create a Dockerfile for the backend that:

-Installs dependencies
-Sets environment variables
-Starts the server on port 5000

-Create a Dockerfile for the frontend that:
-Builds the React app
-Serves it using nginx on port 3000

-Add .dockerignore files in both folders to avoid copying node_modules.

-☁️ AWS Deployment
-You must:

-Provision AWS infrastructure using Terraform, including:
+☁️ AWS Deployment task to perform (Using Terraform) You must provision the entire infrastructure using Terraform, which should include:

-A new VPC
+✅ A new VPC

-Public and private subnets
+✅ Public and Private Subnets

-Route tables, Internet Gateway and any other networking services if needed A PostgreSQL RDS instance in private subnet
+✅ Route Tables, Internet Gateway, and other required networking components

+✅ A PostgreSQL RDS instance in the private subnet

-An EC2 instance in public subnet to host the containers An Application Load Balancer (ALB) for the backend Security groups
+✅ An EC2 instance in the public subnet to host the app containers

+✅ An Application Load Balancer (ALB) for the backend API

+✅ Proper Security Groups for controlled access

-Launch only 1 EC2 instance initially, and use Auto Scaling Group (ASG) to launch a new instance when:
+✅ Configure an Auto Scaling Group (ASG) to:

+Start with 1 EC2 instance

-CPU Utilization > 80%
+Add more instances automatically if CPU utilization > 80%

-Deploy the containerized backend behind the ALB, connected to the PostgreSQL RDS.
+🧠 Note: The backend should be containerized and hosted behind the ALB, connected to the PostgreSQL RDS instance in the private subnet.

 🔁 CI/CD with GitHub Actions

-Create GitHub Actions workflows:
+Create two GitHub Actions workflows:

 One for the frontend

 One for the backend

 These workflows should:

 Trigger on push to the main branch

-Build the Docker image
+Build the respective Docker images

 SSH into the EC2 instance

-Pull the latest image or repo changes
+Pull the latest changes or Docker image

-Restart the running containers
+Restart the containers so the latest changes are reflected immediately